Hydrogen-Fueled Rotary Engine

 Challenges Encountered

 Throughout this project, I faced numerous challenges that were successfully overcome through creative problem-solving, innovation, and effective team communication during regular meetings.
 Since the project had previously been undertaken by other students, my first task was to thoroughly review and understand the work that had already been done on the engine.
-This deep investigation not only helped me get up to speed but also led to the discovery of several errors in the earlier work, which I was able to correct.
+This deep investigation not only helped me get up to speed but also led to established the budget required for this project which I would need to manage throughout the project.

 M84 ECU